edengugsa/Q-Game/9/self-9.md

 - explain how it implements the same interface as `Q/Referee/referee`<br>
 It does not.
-Our /Client/referee receives method calls from the Server's referee and calls the appropriate method on the client.
+Our /Client/referee receives method calls from the Server's referee and calls the appropriate method on the player.

-- explain how it receives the TCP connection that enables it to communicate with a server Our ClientPlayer (Q/Client/client) creates a new socket to the Server and instiates a new ProxyReferee (`Q/Client/referee`) with the socket. https://github.khoury.northeastern.edu/CS4500-F23/surprising-lions/blob/2dc2ef1a5494c4a3bfab2daa0b7d4a9271863414/Q/Client/ClientPlayer.java#L64 https://github.khoury.northeastern.edu/CS4500-F23/surprising-lions/blob/2dc2ef1a5494c4a3bfab2daa0b7d4a9271863414/Q/Client/ClientPlayer.java#L43 https://github.khoury.northeastern.edu/CS4500-F23/surprising-lions/blob/2dc2ef1a5494c4a3bfab2daa0b7d4a9271863414/Q/Client/referee.java#L39
+- explain how it receives the TCP connection that enables it to communicate with a server Our ClientPlayer (Q/Client/player) creates a new socket to the Server and instiates a new ProxyReferee (`Q/Client/referee`) with the socket. https://github.khoury.northeastern.edu/CS4500-F23/surprising-lions/blob/2dc2ef1a5494c4a3bfab2daa0b7d4a9271863414/Q/Client/ClientPlayer.java#L64 https://github.khoury.northeastern.edu/CS4500-F23/surprising-lions/blob/2dc2ef1a5494c4a3bfab2daa0b7d4a9271863414/Q/Client/ClientPlayer.java#L43 https://github.khoury.northeastern.edu/CS4500-F23/surprising-lions/blob/2dc2ef1a5494c4a3bfab2daa0b7d4a9271863414/Q/Client/referee.java#L39